-If you are familiar with Lightroom, it is quite likely that you have come across several of the tricks you can use to speed up your workflow.
-There might be some that you are not yet aware of as well.
+Lightroom is my favorite post-processing software.
+If you are familiar with it, it’s quite likely that you’ve come across several of the tricks you can use to speed up your workflow.
+But there might be some that you are not yet aware of.

 Related: How to Export Photos in Lightroom